Linda Crampton taught science and information technology to high school students for many years. She enjoys learning

 Refer People to Dropbox for More Storage Space

 Gathering referrals could be the way to gain the greatest amount of extra storage space.
 A referral is someone that you attract to the Dropbox service and who refers to your name when they download the software.
 Each referral will give you an extra 500 MB of storage space.

-Since a gigabyte contains 1000 megabytes, 32 referrals are needed to get 16 GB of storage.
+Since a gigabyte contains 1000 megabytes and each referral is worth 500 megabytes, 32 referrals are needed to get 16 GB of storage.
 A nice touch is that while you get 500 MB of extra storage for a referral, the person that you are referring also gets some extra space.
 At one point, this space was 500 MB.
 I don't know what it is now.

 The online section of your account enables you to send email inviting friends to sign up for Dropbox.
 The friends must click the referral link in the email message that they receive in order to give extra storage space to the person inviting them and to gain extra space for themselves.

 The Mailbox App: Sadly Missed

-Until 2016, people could earn 1 GB of extra space on Dropbox by downloading an email program called Mailbox.
-Mailbox was created by a company called Orchestra and was already a popular iOS app when it was acquired by the Dropbox company in 2013.
-Unfortunately, in December 2015 the company announced that it was going to shut down the Mailbox app on February 26th, 2016.
-The app is no longer available for download.
+People could once earn 1 GB of extra space on Dropbox by downloading an email program called Mailbox.
+I downloaded the program to gain the extra space and discovered that I liked the app.
+Mailbox was created by a company called Orchestra and was already a popular iOS app when it was acquired by the Dropbox company.
+Unfortunately, the company has now shut down the app and it's no longer available for download.

 I thought that Mailbox was a nice program.
 It obtained email from a mail server and enabled it to be easily managed.
 The app aimed to let uses simplify their mail by quick swipes with a finger on the screen.
 The swipes moved an email message to a specific folder.
 The idea was to have only mail that needed to be dealt with in the present or in the very near future in the inbox.
 Any other mail was quickly "snoozed" until a chosen time, added to a list, archived, or put in the trash.